- What is B2B email marketing

 c.
 Blogging Platform: As we stated earlier, 85% of marketers use email for content marketing.
 This means you need to have a blog section that features diverse topics related to your customers’ interests.
 Moreover, a blog is a great way to draw inbound traffic to your website.
 Most searched topics paired with appropriate SEO optimization can help your blog become the topmost search result for your customers’ query.

 E.g., Blogger, WordPress

 d.
-Social media automation: While most compete social media against emails, they are marketing channels that together synergize.
+Social media automation: While most pit social media against emails, in reality they are marketing channels that have a synergetic relationship.
 Social media is great for gaining visibility when a post is sent when your customers are most active.
 This needs additional tools that automate the process and makes it easier for the customer.

 ★ Developing a plan

 As we have mentioned earlier, B2B email marketing takes time to become successful.
 Thankfully, email has the power of personalization paired with the ability to reach the recipient’s inbox at the most opportune time.
 When done correctly, it can generate insane revenue for your business.
-All you need is a concrete plan that takes care of all the pitfalls and is flexible enough to accommodate any changes.
+All you need is a concrete B2B email marketing strategy that takes care of all the pitfalls and is flexible enough to accommodate any changes.

 Step #1 Identify and Understand your Target Audience

 In B2B email marketing, you are not targeting one person; you are targeting a group of people who handle different roles in a single organization.
 Different roles face different challenges, and so you need to conduct extensive market research and learn how you can deliver your offerings as per the needs.
 Understand the pain points of your prospects, explore how your product/service will help them solve these problems without having them jump through hoops.
 Aim to create an email campaign that focuses on educating them about your offerings rather than providing a sales pitch to your prospects.